1st Edition

 James M. Stratton and Karen V. Beaman

-SECTION 1: Bridging German dialectology and German variationist sociolinguistics
+PART I: Bridging German dialectology and variationist sociolinguistics

-The social versus the regional: A multivariate analysis of (morpho-)syntactic variation in Austria’s rural dialects
+2. The social versus the regional: a multivariate analysis of (morpho-)syntactic variation in Austria’s rural dialects

 Philip C. Vergeiner, Lars Bülow, and Stephan Elspaß